bespoke-silicon-group/bsg_bladerunner/COSIM.md

 make setup-uw
 ```

-This will take some time.
-Go get lunch.
+This will take 20-30 minutes but only needs to be done every release.

 ## Setup (For Non-UW Users)